TV Meteorologist

 There is a small town in Italy called Riva del Garda.
 Has nothing to do with weather, just want to stand and look out at the lake.
 Or from the eye of any hurricane.
 Thanks, Ash.

-Asked by Dannny about 6 years ago
+Asked by asdklj over 6 years ago

 Okay on this wind report I was looking at it said “possible TDS”.
 I found no matches on the NWS glossary.
 Do you know what that means?

-Asked by Cray almost 6 years ago
+Asked by Cray about 6 years ago

 Tornado debris signature.
 Radar can tell the difference between rain and hail and other “targets”.
 When a tornado starts lifting things in the air the radar can show that, often called a debris ball.
 It is helpful because farther away from the radar dish, as the earth curves away from the beam, what we see are radar targets above the surface as opposed the the actual tornado.
 The TDS gives more confidence that the rotation is actually on the ground.
 Thanks! https://en.m.wikipedia.org/wiki/Tornado_debris_signature